MarcL/markdown-to-mailchimp/README.md

 # Markdown To Mailchimp

-> Test project to create Mailchimp newsletters using Markdown
+> Create Mailchimp newsletters using Markdown

+## Install